Check if your child is eligible for $1,000+ in a Trump Account →

 If You're Filing via IRS Form 4547

-The tax form route requires you to attach Form 4547 to your 2025 federal return by April 15, 2026.
+The tax form route means filing Form 4547, either with your federal return or on its own.
 You don't need anything beyond what you'd normally have for filing taxes:

 Download Form 4547 at IRS.gov.
 For a step-by-step walkthrough of the filing process, see how to open a Trump Account for your child.